-Pushing loads is always better than pulling as it requires less pressure on the lower back and allows the operator to utilize their own body weight to help move the load.
-It is also safer because there generally will be better vision in relation to the direction of travel.
+Pushing loads is always better than pulling as it requires less pressure on the lower back and allows the operator to utilise their own body weight to help move the load.
+It is also safer because there generally will be a better vision in relation to the direction of travel.

-The push handle height generally should be a between 900 mm and 1000 mm.
-This will normally allow the workers hands to be positioned above waist height with elbows bent close to body.
-Vertical push handles will allow operators of different heights to adjust hand position to most comfortable position
+The push handle height generally should be between 900 mm and 1000 mm.
+This will normally allow the workers’ hands to be positioned above waist height with elbows bent close to the body.
+Vertical push handles will allow operators of different heights to adjust hand position to the most comfortable position

 With a strong focus on Occupational Health and Safety in Australia, our range of electric and powered trolleys provide a safe solution for many workplace problems.
 This is an ideal solution where there is the requirement to move heavy loads over extended distances.
 For moving much larger and heavier objects, we can also provide pedestrian powered tow tugs.

-When you need custom materials handling solution to transport and move items, we provide a complete design and manufacture service.
+When you need custom materials handling solutions to transport and move items, we provide a complete design and manufacturing service.
 We supply major national retailers and logistic suppliers with proven products and solutions.